On this page

 - review services to ensure they are supporting families and children

 - examine solutions to barriers to access for families

 - inform resource allocation and use of assets

 - plan responses to key national, state and local government strategic frameworks

 - evaluate the impact of policies and services

 - measure progress overtime.

-In the State Public Health Plan Indicators Framework the Promote domain includes Early childhood development as an indicator to be measured by using the AEDC.
+- The 'promote' domain of the Public Health Indicators Framework uses 'early childhood development' as an indicator to be measured using the AEDC.

 If you have an AEDC story to share, please email Education.AEDCTeam@sa.gov.au.